System Optimization: From Feature Phones to Data Lakes

 Functional Block

-Functional Blocks — At a highly abstract level, computer science engineering is either about designing such functional blocks, or about integrating them into coherent wholes or both.
-So eventually an electronic product can be perceived as an organization of abstract functional modules communicating via shared interface rules performing complex use cases valuable to its end user.
-Higher levels of human cognition recognizes objects only in terms of it’s abstract qualities and not by remembering its numerous gritty details — so a process intended for engineering a complex system will need to harness specialized detailed knowledge which is essentially dispersed across many individuals and the functional modules they implement.
+At a highly abstract level, computer science is either about designing such functional blocks, or about integrating them into coherent wholes.
+So eventually an electronic product can be perceived as an organization of abstract functional modules, each communicating via shared interface rules, together they deliver a complex use cases valuable to its end user.

 Linux File System Write